liqingchunnnn/Only-Noisy-Training/README.md

-# Speech Denoising Using Only Single Noisy Audio Samples
+# Self-Supervised_Speech_Denoising_Using_Only_Noisy_Audio_Signals

-Source code for the paper "Speech Denoising Using Only Single Noisy Audio Samples".
-In this paper, we propose a novel Single Noisy Audio Denoising Framework (SNA-DF) for speech denoising using only single noisy audio samples, which overcomes the limitation of constructing either noisy-clean training pairs or multiple independent noisy audio samples.
+Source code for the paper "Self-Supervised Speech Denoising Using Only Noisy Audio Signals".
+In this paper, we propose a self-supervised speech denoising strategy named Only-Noisy Training (ONT), which solves the speech denoising problem with only noisy audio signals in audio space for the first time.

 ![./SNA_DF.PNG](./SNA_DF.png)